Empirical Risk Minimization in the Interpolating Regime with Application to Neural Network Learning: The histogram rule revisited

-While at first glance the number $K$ of candidate offsets seems to be prohibitively large for an efficient search, it turns out that the proof of Theorem \eqref{ruckel-theorem} actually provides a simple $\ca O(d\cdot m)$-algorithm for identifying $x_\ell^\dagger$ coordinate-wise.
-This algorithm was used to find the aligned partition in Figure \ref{fig:ruckel}.
+The construction of an $m$-sample cubic partitioning rule $\pi_{m,s}$ basically relies on the representation \eqref{cubic-def} of cubic partitions $\cB$ of $\mbr^d$.
+In fact, the proof of Theorem \ref{ruckel-theorem} shows that there exists a finite set $x_1^\dagger , ..., x^\dagger_K \in \mbr^d$ of candidate offsets, with $K=(m+1)^d$.
+While at first glance this number seems to be prohibitively large for an efficient search, it turns out that the proof of Theorem \eqref{ruckel-theorem} actually provides a simple algorithm that is $\ca O(d\cdot m)$ in time for identifying coordinate-wise the $x_\ell^\dagger$ that leads to $\pi_{m,s}(\{x_1^*, ..., x_m^*\})$ .